Introduction to shell scripting

 (to move files).
 When you use any of these two commands, always double check what you have written before clicking enter. -

 Be careful when copy pasting commands from a website into the terminal.
 There can be errors that will be executed right away if the text you're copying contains a carriage return at the end of the line.
 It is better to paste into a shell script and then either execute the shell script or copy from the shell script into the command line.
-Although generally not dangerous, you might also run into errors when copy pasting from Microsoft word or other editors that modify symbols such as dash or underscore and convert them into new symbols that bash won't understand.
+Although generally not dangerous, you might also run into errors when copy pasting from Microsoft word or other editors that modify symbols such as dash or underscore and convert them into new symbols that Bash won't understand.